kmacieje/ryu-controller-based-firewall/README.md

 # SDN Reactive Firewall: DoS Detection & Mitigation (Ryu + Snort IDS)

 This project implements a reactive firewall mechanism within a SDN environment.
-It integrates the **Ryu Controller** with **Snort IDS** to automatically detect DoS attacks and block malicious traffic at the switch level in real-time.
+It integrates the **Ryu Controller** with **Snort IDS** to automatically detect DoS attacks (specifically TCP SYN Flood) and block malicious traffic at the switch level in real-time.

 ## 🔄 Workflow